dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

       &dimension=ou:O6uvpzGd5pu&dimension=oZg33kd9taw:EQ:Female&dimension=qrur9Dvnyt5:GT:50

-To retrieve data for fixed and relative periods instead of start and end date, in this case May 2016 and last 12 months, and the organisation unit associated with the current user, you can use the following query:
+To retrieve data for fixed and relative periods instead of start and end date, in this case, May 2016 and last 12 months, and the organisation unit associated with the current user, you can use the following query:

     /api/33/analytics/events/aggregate/eBAyeGv0exc?dimension=pe:201605;LAST_12_MONTHS